rolancon/dagson/README.md

 # DAGSON
-A JSON seralization format for Direct Acyclic Graphs (DAGs), with optional properties for the DAG, nodes and transisitions.
+A JSON seralization format for Direct Acyclic Graphs (DAGs), with optional properties for the DAG, nodes and transitions.

 Version: 0.1